-b.
-View Corridors
+ii.
+View Corridors38

-Two-story construction that is located and designed so that massing maintains views to the escarpment at the perimeter of the site, or at the nearest public road (whichever offers the predominant public views) and views from the escarpment - primarily from public trails and access points.
+Two-story construction that is Buildings and structures that are located and designed so that massing maintains views to the escarpment at the perimeter of the site, or at the nearest public road (whichever offers the predominant public views) and views from the escarpment - primarily from public trails and access points.
 The intent is to preserve the maximum amount of unobstructed lateral views to the base of the escarpment.
 If the site is located above the escarpment, the views will be to the top of the escarpment.
 (See figure below.)